RoundRonin/TCP_Server_Client/README.md

 # Description

-A Tcp Server-Client aaplication that provides the functionality of sending files one-by-one from client to server, where they are processed via thread-safe system.
+A Tcp Server-Client aplication that provides the functionality of sending files one-by-one from client to server, where they are processed via thread-safe system.

 Server accepts multiple clients and provides a multithreaded processor.